 - Items to be blocked off, disconnected or removed prior to cleaning.

-- Emissions that may be released during cleaning and methods to protect personnel and environment.
+- Emissions that may be released during cleaning and methods to protect personnel and the environment.

-- Proposed method of disposing spent cleaners, equipment to be used and personnel to be involved.
+- The proposed method of disposing of spent cleaners, equipment to be used and personnel to be involved.

 - Material Safety Data Sheets/Safety Precautions

-The INTERNAL CLEANING CONTRACTOR/CONTRACTOR are solely responsible for all cleaning operations such as supervision, labor, cleaner storage, pumping equipment, filters, holding tanks, hoses, on-site laboratory, analytical testing, and each and every item of expense.
+The internal cleaning contractors are solely responsible for all cleaning operations such as supervision, labor, cleaner storage, pumping equipment, filters, holding tanks, hoses, on-site laboratory, analytical testing, and each and every item of expense.